kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Experiments with a single variable at two levels
 ======================================================

 This is the simplest type of experiment.
 It involves an outcome variable, :math:`y`, and one input variable, :math:`x`.
-The :math:`x` variable could be continuous (e.g. temperature), or discrete (e.g. a yes/no, on/off, A/B) type variable.
-Some examples:
+The :math:`x`-variable could be continuous (e.g. temperature) or discrete (e.g. yes/no, on/off, A/B).
+This type of experiment could be used to answer questions such as the following:

 	*	Has the reaction yield increased when using catalyst A or B?